DavidRaab/Sq/README.md

 the idea to bring more stuff to Perl, like Records, Pattern Matching and Discriminated Unions, also some other approach to type-checking.

-So instead of realasing a dozens of seperate modules I thought about making one module that just combines all this ideas together.
-So `Sq` was born.
+So instead of releasing a dozens of seperate modules I thought about making one module that just combines all this ideas together that also can depend on each other.
+I wanted a short name, so i just removed the `e` from `Seq` and just named it `Sq`.
+You still can pronounce it `Seq`.

+There is no meaning/abreviation behind `Sq`.
+But when you can think of one that makes sense or you like then feel free to contribute.

 # Implemented so Far